OnBali logo

 • Location: Google Maps

-Spice Mantraa is a restaurant with an exceptional Indian food background.
-The food here is carefully prepared with much love and passion to suit any getaway – especially a honeymoon.
-You can find all your favourite dishes here, including chicken tikka masala and butter chicken.
+Spice Mantraa is one of those restaurants in Kuta that has an exceptional Indian food background.
+The food here is carefully prepared with much love and passion to suit any getaway — especially a honeymoon.
+You can find all your favorite dishes here, including chicken tikka masala and butter chicken.

-At Spice Mantraa, you can try a fusion of traditional Indian cooking with modern and playful experimental cuisine.
-The dishes are complex and clever and are sure to delight you.
-Get ready to enjoy delicious food as we take you on a fun and tasty food journey in Bali.
+At Spice Mantraa, you can try a fusion of traditional Indian cooking with modern and playful experimental techniques.
+The dishes are complex and clever and will surely delight you!
+So make sure to stop by if you're in the mood for some bold, spiced cuisine.

 Detailed info about Spice Mantraa